A topological realization of spin polarization through vortex formation in collisions of Bose-Einstein condensates: Conclusions and discussions

 \section{Conclusions and discussions}

+We present a different approach to spin polarization from conventional ones through quantum vortex formation in collisions of BEC.
+This approach is based on the observation that the vortex is a topological excitation in a superfluid in presence of local orbital angular momentum and is an analogue of spin degrees of freedom.
+Therefore the formation process of quantum vorticies in collisions of BEC may shed light on the nature of the particle's spin as well as spin-orbit and spin-vorticity couplings in the strong-interaction matter.

-We have investigated the stationary property and the dynamical formation of vortices (including vortex-antivortex pairs) by numerically solving the GPE with extremely high precision.
+We have investigated the stationary property and the dynamical formation of vortices (including vortex-antivortex pairs) by numerically solving the GPE with a large-scale parallel algorithm on GPU to extremely high precision.
 We have demonstrated that the primary vortices can be considered as basic degrees of freedom in a system with a sizable global OAM in the initial state.
 The OAM is present in a rotational BEC or in non-central collisions of two BEC fields.
 The energy and vorticity density will nucleate around topological defects, leading to the formation of vortices in short time.

 In a rotating environment, each particle carries the same local OAM, no matter how far it is from the rotation axis.
 An isolated vortex with a given winding number prefers to keep its own stationary properties.
 The density distribution of the vortex around its center responds quickly against perturbation, trying to restore its stationary profile.
 Even for a vortex with winding number $|s|>1$, the stationary density profile can also be restored in short time.
 But in long time, a $s>1$ vortex is unstable and subject to decay into primary vortices ($|s|=1$) which are the lowest energy states.
 The decay can be seen in the splitting of a topological defect.
 After that, all primary vortices are being decoupled while rotating around each other, and finally form an array of vortices.
 The decay precess takes much longer time than the relaxation time in the profile-restoration process.